Forza Horizon 6 – Latest News And Release Date

 The closest we’ve got to a true touge experience in Forza is the legendary Fujimi Kaido track.
 Given that it was absent from the series for so long, fans had given up on it making a return.

-As you can imagine, this only added more fuel to the fire with the Japan speculations.
-If they’ve rebuilt Fujimi from the ground up, what else have they potentially been up to?!
+As you can imagine, this only added more fuel to the fire with the Japan speculations (which eventually came true.)
+If Fujimi was rebuilt from the ground up, fans wonder what else is coming.

 Until recently, Japan remained largely unexplored in major racing games despite its rich automotive culture.